-The management system implemented by INALCA for the protection of quality, safety and sustainable development complies with the main international voluntary standards on the subject: a common language adopted on an international scale to pursue the best production, environmental and worker protection standards, communication to consumers and stakeholders.
+The management system implemented by INALCA for the protection of quality, safety and sustainable development complies with the main international voluntary standards on the subject: a common language adopted on an international scale to pursue the best production, environmental, worker - protection standards, communication to consumers and stakeholders.
 Rules and procedures verified by independent controls, confirming the effectiveness of the actions implemented by INALCA in these fields.
 The adoption of certified systems verified by third parties ensures truthfulness and transparency in the choices regarding product claims and, more generally, the information provided to the consumer in promotional and advertising communication.
 INALCA adopts the following management systems in the fields of quality, safety and sustainable development.

-■ Table 1 - Sustainability - people, environment, quality and safety shown in the following table.
+Table 1 - Sustainability - people, environment, quality and safety.